pingcap/docs/enable-disk-spill-encrypt.md

 ---
 title: Enable Encryption for Disk Spill
-summary: Learn how to enable disk spill encrypt for TiDB.
+summary: Learn how to enable encryption for disk spill in TiDB.
 ---

 # Enable disk spill encrypt for TiDB